Current Guidelines for Onsite Research at Chesney Archives

 There is ample parking on our campus.
 If the small lot for visitors across from the McAuley Building is full, continue on to the larger parking garage.
 The entrance is past the Davis Building.

-We are open by appointment from 10 am to 4:30 pm on weekdays, except for Wednesdays when we open at noon.
-We are closed on New Year’s Day, Martin Luther King, Jr. Day, Memorial Day, Juneteenth, Independence Day, Thanksgiving and the Friday after, Christmas Eve, Christmas, and New Year’s Eve.
+We are open by appointment on Monday, Wednesday, Thursday, and Friday, from 10 a.m. to 4:30 p.m.
+We are closed on New Year’s Day, Martin Luther King, Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving and the Friday after, and Christmas Eve through New Year’s Day.

-We have a café on the Mt.
-Washington campus.
-It is open from 8 am to 10 am and from 11:30 am to 2 pm.
-There is a large seating area available all day and you are free to bring lunch as well.
+There is no longer a cafeteria on the Mt.
+Washington campus, but there is a large dining area on the first floor of McAuley Hall available all day and you are free to bring lunch.
+There are also vending machines on the first floor of McAuley Hall.
 Mt.
 Washington village has several restaurants and is a short walk from campus.

 You are welcome to bring a laptop into the reference room to take notes.
 Pencil and paper are allowed as well.
 Please do not use pens while at the archives.